Home »

 To analyze the sources, I read them, which in 2026 seems revolutionary.
 I also use AI tools such as NotebookLM to explore some ideas more quickly, seek clarification or identify areas of interest in lengthy reports, but restricting its use to the sources I have selected.

-Next, I personally write my texts in Spanish, my native language, in my own words.
-Sometimes these are my own ideas, and other times I base them on the documentation consulted or the specific information analyzed with NotebookLM.
+Next, I personally write my texts in Spanish, my native language, with my own words.

 Sometimes, I review my already written texts with the help of NotebookLM, asking it to help me identify errors or inconsistencies according to the reference sources.